Brokeback Mountain: Filming

-Principal photography began in the summer of 2004.
-While the novel is set in Wyoming, Brokeback Mountain was filmed almost entirely in the Canadian Rockies in southern Alberta.
+Principal photography began on May 25, 2004.
+While the Proulx story is set in Wyoming, Brokeback Mountain was filmed almost entirely in the Canadian Rockies in southern Alberta.
 Lee was given a tour of the locations from the story in Wyoming by Proulx, but chose to shoot in Alberta citing financial reasons.
 The mountain featured in the film is a composite of Mount Lougheed south of the town of Canmore, Fortress and Moose Mountain in Kananaskis Country.
 The campsites were filmed at Goat Creek, Upper Kananaskis Lake, Elbow Falls and Canyon Creek, also in Alberta.
 Other scenes were filmed in Cowley, Fort Macleod, and Calgary.
 Brokeback Mountain's production budget was approximately US$14 million.

 Initially, Alberta's environmental department prohibited the crew from bringing domestic sheep into the Rockies, due to a risk of disease harming the local wildlife.
 The authorities eventually gave permission for them to shoot on one mountain, as long as they transported the domestic sheep in and out, every day.
 A biologist was hired to supervise this process.

 Lee prefers working with cinematographers who are open minded, eager to learn, and able to show an interest in the story and content before talking about the visuals.
 Therefore, he selected Rodrigo Prieto for the job; saying, "I think he's versatile, and I wanted somebody who could shoot quickly [...] he was able to give me the tranquil, almost passive look I wanted for Brokeback.
 I believe a talent's a talent".

 Ledger and Gyllenhaal, who were friends before Brokeback Mountain, were mostly unconcerned with the intimate scenes.
 The first sex scene between Ennis and Jack took 13 takes to meet Lee's expectation.
 The director would keep his distance from them during filming, allowing the actors to be free and spontaneous.
 Lee said, "I don't talk too much [to them] except for technical notes.
 So they [the intimate scenes] are a lot easier to deal with".
 Ledger was observant of Lee's directing style, saying, "There's two sides to Ang's direction — there's the pre-production, which is incredibly thorough and private, and then there's the shooting side, when he just doesn't say anything at all."
 Ledger said that this helped him try harder during takes.
 Gyllenhaal echoed Ledger's sentiment; "He just totally disconnects from you while you're shooting", but praised Lee's directorial skills.
-In regards to acting, Ledger was sometimes disrupted by Gyllenhaal's acting style; Gyllenhaal tended to improvise whereas Ledger preferred to be highly prepared.
+In regard to acting, Ledger was sometimes disrupted by Gyllenhaal's acting style; Gyllenhaal tended to improvise whereas Ledger preferred to be highly prepared.
 The director allowed Ledger to see his performance on the camera monitor so that he could improve.